ngominhtrint/blog/README.md

 * [x] User can see who created the Article.
 * [x] User can see how many views an Article has.
 * [x] User can see who created the Comment.
-* [ ] User can add "tags" to a Article, and filter Articles by tag.
+* [x] User can add "tags" to a Article, and filter Articles by tag.

 > HINT: if you are unsure how to implement the Search feature, you can Google how to implement a simple search form.
 For example, one of the sites you will find is [this](http://www.jorgecoca.com/buils-search-form-ruby-rails/)

 The following **additional** features are implemented:

-- [x] Implement emoji
+- [x] Implement emoji in article body and comment text field.
+- [x] Divide index page to 2 columns.
-- [x] Apply css on article detail
+- [x] Polish by applying css and bootstrap itmes.

 ## Video Walkthrough